-Ronn Sutton started his comics career around 1970.
+Ronn Sutton is a freelance artist from Ottawa, who has worked in comic, animation, illustration, and other related fields.
+Sutton started his comics career around 1970.
 In 1972 he moved to New York where he met Berni Wrightson and ghosted work for Howard Chaykin, Neal Adams and others.
-Sutton started focusing on design and eventually became creative director for Canadian magazine Tribute, which he did for over six years.
-At the same time, he still did comics for publications such as 'Vortex', 'Ronn Sutton's Starbikers', 'T-Minus-l' and 'Man From U.N.C.L.E.'.
-During the 1990s, Ronn Sutton did a lot of animation work, as well as comics projects like 'Oz Squad', 'Sex & Death', 'Draculina's Cozy Coffin', 'Vamperotica' and 'Song of the Sirens'.
+Sutton started focusing on design and eventually became creative director for Canadian magazine Tribute, an occupation he held for over six years.
+At the same time, he continued to make comics for publications such as 'Vortex', 'Ronn Sutton's Starbikers', 'T-Minus-l' and 'Man From U.N.C.L.E.'.
+During the 1990s, Ronn Sutton worked extensively in the animation industry, and also on comics projects like 'Oz Squad', 'Sex & Death', 'Draculina's Cozy Coffin', 'Vamperotica' and 'Song of the Sirens'.

 Sutton has often worked together with writer/artist Janet Hetherington since the early 1990s.
 Together, they made the newspaper strip 'Jannie Weezie' for The Ottowa Citizen, the comic book 'Perf & Gauge' and 'Spinnerette', among others.
 Over a nine year period (1997-2006) Sutton drew comic book stories for nearly 50 issues of 'Elvira, Mistress of the Dark' for Claypool Comics.
 Since then he has drawn issues of detective 'Honey West', 'Fear Agent', 'The Phantom', 'Kolchak, the Night Stalker', 'Vampira' and others, as well as online romance, adventure, historical and humor comics.
 He has illustrated approximately 200 comic books during his career so far.